openstack-infra/system-config/doc/source/nodepool.rst

 ========

 Creating images for Rackspace requires a patched version of vhd-util to convert the images into the appropriate VHD format.
-A package is manaually managed at `ppa:openstack-ci-core/vhd-util` and is based on a git repo at https://github.com/emonty/vhd-util
+A package is manually managed at `ppa:openstack-ci-core/vhd-util` and is based on a git repo at https://github.com/emonty/vhd-util